Basque football derbies: Other minor rivalries

 While they were minnows in La Liga, Eibar have been very much at the head of the food chain of small-town Basque football since the 1980s and have habitually competed at a higher level than their geographical neighbours from the territory's numerous inland mountain valley communities (Elgoibar, Lagun Onak, Amorebieta, Beasain, Durango, Tolosa, Mondragón, Bergara, Gernika, Anaitasuna and Aretxabaleta).
 Until their rapid rise to the top tier, Eibar's closest battle at a provincial level was with Real Unión from Irun – albeit the two towns are on opposite sides of Gipuzkoa – with both operating well below local heavyweights Real Sociedad in the regional pecking order and on friendly terms with them due to the clear disparity in their statures.
 Amorebieta gained promotion to the second tier in 2020–21 – their organisational stature is reflected in the fact that their Urritxe ground had such basic facilities that home fixtures had to be played at Lezama, Athletic's training centre and B-team ground.
-After being relegated immediately, they went up again in 2022–23 (coincidentally clinching the promotion against Athletic B at Lezama).
+After being relegated immediately, they went up again in 2022–23 (coincidentally clinching the promotion against Athletic B at Lezama) but then suffered consecutive relegations to the fourth level in 2024 and 2025.